-Most training experiences focus on teaching learners a lot of new information.
-The more information taught, the more exhausting the training is for your learners.
-So how does your organization structure a reinforcement program that is designed to help learners remember and apply their training without exhausting them?
+Most training experiences focus on teaching learners exhausting amounts of new information.
+How do you structure a reinforcement program to help learners remember their training without exhausting them?

 3 Tips to Use the Perfect Reinforcement Flow:

 - If you don’t give your learners a chance to rest, they’ll take it anyway.

 - Promote engagement by using structured training goals and reinforcement objectives.

 - Use frequent feedback to shape behavior change.